ashitashahu/ashitashahu/README.md

-👋 <b>Hello!
+##👋 Hello!
 I'm Ashita Shahu <b>

 A driven Full Stack Developer with a knack for problem-solving and a passion for crafting sleek, user-friendly web applications.
 I bring code to life with a focus on clean design, efficient performance, and scalability.
-Every project I build aims to create impactful digital experiences.
+Every project I build aims to create impactful digital experiences.<br><br>

 🚀 What I’ve Been Building<br>
 🔹 ModeSens Clone — An e-commerce platform designed to streamline your shopping journey.<br>
-🔹 TaskPro — A dynamic task management system for effortless organization.<be>
+🔹 TaskPro — A dynamic task management system for effortless organization.<br><br>

 💡 Currently Exploring
-Node.js — Delving into backend development to build even more powerful, full-featured applications.
+Node.js — Delving into backend development to build even more powerful, full-featured applications.<br><br>

-⚡ Fun fact:<br>I love singing 🎤 along to my favourite tunes during breaks to recharge.
+⚡ Fun fact:<br>I love singing 🎤 along to my favourite tunes during breaks to recharge.<br><br>

 ## 🌐 Socials: